No, we don’t know if the ancient Druids practiced a form of meditation.

 It really is a wonderful practice that not only affects you during the practice, but also, after a while, that sense of awareness and focus walks with you throughout the day.
 I try to meditate for a little every day as part of my daily practice.

 If you want to have a little help I would recommend an app called Headspace.
-It’s on all of the app stores, and well worth checking out.
+There’s also another called Calm.
+They are on all of the app stores, and well worth checking out.